StephenUtama/GameCentre/Phase2/README.md

 * **Class StartingActivity:** This screen is where users can start a new game or load a previously saved game.

+## Code Tour of Cold War
+* **Class Agent** The abstract parent of all pieces in the game.
+Its subclasses include the 2 bases, Spy, and Diplomat.

+* **Class ColdWarGameController** The controller under the MVC model for the Cold War game.
+It manages inputs from the user and manipulates and reads from the model if necessary.

+* **Class ColdWarGameInfo** The model under the MVC model for the Cold War game.
+It contains all relevant information regarding the current state of the game, including the location of each piece, the number of remaining pieces owned by each owner, etc.

+* **Class ColdWarMainActivity** The main view under the MVC model for the Cold War game.
+It contains what is shown to users.

+* **Class GameOverUtility** A utility class used by the controller for tasks related to game over handling.

+* **Class MovementUtility** A utilities package for handling move-making.

+* **Class TurnManagementUtility** A utilities package for handling tasks related to beginning, executing, and ending turns.

 ## Code Tour of Pong
 * **Class Ball:** Model for the Ball in the Pong Game.
 It keeps track of the position of the ball, size of the ball, speed of the ball and the movement of the ball (i.e how much does the ball move when the speed is X)